tresnax/case-study/readme.md

-# Technical Test SmartM2M
+# Technical Test
-Dear SmartM2M Team, thanks for your opportunity and give me time to finish the Ansible & Kubernetes Challenge Deployment.
-In this page, i will to describe how this case can build and work appropriate with the requirement in guideline.
-Lest begind
+Dear Technical Team, thanks for your opportunity and give me time to finish the Ansible & Kubernetes Challenge Deployment.
+In this page, i will to describe how iam try to work the challange appropriate with the requirement in guideline.
+Lets begin

 ## Table of Content